jdurago/drug_prediction_gnn/README.md

 # Drug Prediction
-Implementation of graph neural network for the [HIV MoleculeNet dataset](http://moleculenet.ai/datasets-1).
+Implementation of graph neural networks for the [HIV MoleculeNet dataset](http://moleculenet.ai/datasets-1).
 This package is meant to be run as an AWS Sagemaker training job.

 # Build Model and Train
 Sagemaker training jobs utilize docker containers stored in AWS Elastic Container Registry to execute.
 Code for running a local and container based training jobs can be found in the <b> run_container.ipynb </b>

 Steps for running a training job are as follows:
 1. Build container and upload to AWS ECR using the build_and_push.sh script <br />
-    `!cd container; ./build_and_push.sh drug-prediction-gcn`
+    `!cd container; ./build_and_push.sh drug-prediction-gnn`
 2. To run a local training job <br />

     <b>Download Datasets:</b> <br />